This is a basket made from green bamboo and Tsudura-fuji vines, named the “Egg Basket.”

 By shaving the outer skin, the hard enamel-like layer is removed, giving the surface a softer appearance.
 It also adds a natural sheen, enhancing its beauty.
 Another characteristic is the way it gradually changes over time, turning evenly into a warm amber color.

 The entire basket is woven carefully and with strength.It is made using gozame-ami, a technique where thin bamboo strips are woven regularly around vertical bones.
 Because it skips two vertical bones before passing under, it is also called “two-skip gozame-ami.”The rim is finished by sandwiching the weave with wide, thick shaved bamboo strips.
-It is bound with Chinese moonseed vines, giving it both beauty and strength.The basket body and handle are secured with bamboo nails, and further reinforced with Chinese moonseed vines.The handle forms a graceful arch.
+It is bound with Tsudura-fuji vines, giving it both beauty and strength.The basket body and handle are secured with bamboo nails, and further reinforced with Tsudura-fuji vines.The handle forms a graceful arch.
 With carefully beveled edges, it feels smooth to the touch.Looking at the bottom, you will see four pieces of bamboo inserted at the corners as braces.As it was originally meant for holding eggs, the base is woven simply in yotsume-ami with large openings.

 Although it is called an Egg Basket, it can also be enjoyed as a flower basket.